AnkuGaba/SpringBoot-Oauth2-Example-Using-Facebook/readme.md

 SpringBoot Oauth2 Example using Facebook
-This code shows the implementation of an Oauth2 in SpringBoot Using Facebook
+This code shows the implementation of an Oauth2 Login in SpringBoot Using Facebook